How to Streamline Complex EPR Compliance: 5 Essential Tips for Brands

 June 25, 2025

 Extended Producer Responsibility (EPR) laws are rapidly expanding across the United States, with seven states already enacting packaging regulations and more on the horizon.
-As compliance deadlines approach, brands are discovering that EPR reporting can be overwhelming without the right strategy.
-Here are five proven tips to streamline your EPR compliance process.
+This creates new compliance obligations for certain brands that sell packaged goods into these states.
+As deadlines approach, brands are discovering that EPR reporting can be overwhelming without the right strategy – especially when navigating state-by-state differences in reporting formats, data requirements, and exemptions.

 1. Start with Smart Data Collection